-Incidental expenses do not include expenses for laundry, cleaning and pressing of clothing, lodging taxes, costs of telegrams or telephone calls, transportation between places of lodging or business and places where meals are taken, or the mailing cost of filing travel vouchers and paving employer-sponsored charge card billings.
+Incidental expenses don't include expenses for laundry, cleaning and pressing of clothing, lodging taxes, costs of telegrams or telephone calls, transportation between places of lodging or business and places where meals are taken, or the mailing cost of filing travel vouchers and paving employer-sponsored charge card

 You can use an optional method (instead of actual cost) for deducting incidental expenses only.
 The amount of the deduction is \$5 a day.
-You can use this method only if you did not pay or incur any meal expenses.
-You cannot use this method on any day you use the standard meal allowance (defined in the instructions for line 5).
+You can use this method only if you didn't pay or incur any meal expenses.
+You can't use this method on any day you use the standard meal allowance (defined in the instructions for line 5).